Home » Publications »

 1. Governing the ESOP Company: Fiduciary Issues and Practical Solutions for Boards of Directors in ESOP Companies

-2. Serving on an ESOP Company Board: Reflections of ESOP Board Members
+2. Reflections of an ESOP Company Board Member

 3. The Role of the Board in ESOP Companies